Placements still available for June, July & August 2024 - Apply for free

 Professional development opportunities:

-• Learn how mental health support services are provided in an East African country
+• Learn how mental health support services are provided in an East African country.

-• Understand the influence of cultural factors in providing mental health services
+• Understand the influence of cultural factors in providing mental health services.

-• Improve your counseling skills
+• Improve your communication skills and cultural/emotional intelligence.

 • Gain practical skills and boost your employability, with guidance from Intern Abroad HQ’s Experiential Learning Curriculum to support your learning and cultural intelligence.